YahavBahat/languagepod101-feed/README.md

 ## Getting the feed

-Overall, there are four types of feeds: Free, Basic, Premium feed, and My Feed. which features can be seen here:
+Overall, there are four types of feeds: Free, Basic, Premium feed, and My Feed.
+Their features can be seen here:

 [Overview](https://www.japanesepod101.com/helpcenter/getstarted/how-to-save-lessons/)
 [Free](https://www.japanesepod101.com/helpcenter/getstarted/how-to-save-lessons/#free)
 [Premium and Basic](https://www.japanesepod101.com/helpcenter/getstarted/itunesfeeds)
 [My Feed](https://www.japanesepod101.com/learningcenter/account/myfeed)

-**Replace *language* with your preferred language.**
+*Replace **'japanese'** with the language you want.

-Scrolling down, you will find Two buttons: *Basic Feed* and *Premium Feed*.
+To find the feeds links scroll down and you will find two buttons: *Basic Feed* and *Premium Feed*.
 Once you spot them, choose one of them, right click the button, and click *Copy link address*.
 For example, in japanesepod101.com, the link to the premium feed is this: itpc://www.japanesepod101.com/premium_feed/feed.xml.

 Next, replace *itpc* at the start with *https*: https://www.japanesepod101.com/premium_feed/feed.xml.